oracle/fmw-kubernetes/docs-source/content/wccontent-domains/installguide/create-wccontent-domains/_index.md

 lowercase letter and an underscore `("_")` is converted to a hyphen `("-")`.

 >Note: The properties ipmEnabled, captureEnabled, adfuiEnabled are set to `false` by default and should be updated to `true` if you need to enable the respective applications.
+       If any of those three applications (IPM, CAPTURE & ADFUI) are enabled, respective initial replica count must be a non-zero number.

 The sample demonstrates how to create the Oracle WebCenter Content domain home and associated Kubernetes resources for that domain.
 In addition, the sample provides the capability for users to supply their own scripts